 We call this safe-scaling bottle cap the Alcoa HyTop.
 It is made of pure, food-loving Alcoa Aluminum.
-It spins off-and back on again without muscle power because an exclusive Alcoa process tailors it to each bottle's threads You'll recognize the attractive, tractable HyTop when you see it on your grocer's shelf.
-It's long, it's white, it's grooved-and it's on the most famous and flavorful brands.
-Put the bottle that wears it in your basket... save fumbling, fuming and fingers at opening time with the most cooperative cap in the world-the Alcoa HyTop Closure.
+It spins off-and back on again without muscle power because an exclusive Alcoa process tailors it to each bottle's threads white, it's grooved-and it's on the most famous and flavorful brands.
+Put the bottle that wears it in your basket..., save fumbling, fuming and fingers at opening time with the most cooperative cap in the world-the Alcoa HyTop Closure.
 Data Analysis In this segment, the analysis of advertisements is discussed.